yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![In the Start Menu, Service Fabric Local Cluster Manager is circled.](media/image73.png "Start Menu")

-3. Right-click the system tray icon, and select Setup Local Cluster, 1 Node.
+3. Right-click the system tray icon, and select **Setup Local Cluster, 1 Node**.

     ![In the System tray icon menu, Setup Local Cluster is selected.
 1 Node is selected in the sub-menu. ](media/image74.png "System tray icon menu")